PotionSela/Dev-thoughts-blog/README.md

 **Persistent Storage:** All notes are saved and retrieved from a JSON database.

-## Usage Information
+## Deployment
-To run this application, use the command line to navigate to the directory of the application, install all dependencies (`npm i`), then type the command `node index.js`.
-You will then be taken through a series of questions.
-Once you've done X you can then do X.
+If you want to checkout the live site, you can do that by clicking [here!](https://livesiteexample)

 ## Contribution Guidelines